 Judgement is what we pay our experienced managers for.
 So how do we build it?
 How do people learn?
 Our approach helps organisations develop their people,

-5.4 The Fourth Generation Strategic Balanced Scorecard assumes the environment is uncertain, contains risks and assumptions.
+Fourth Generation Strategic Balanced Scorecards assume that the environment is uncertain, contains risks and assumptions.
+They support strategy and decision making during uncertainty and change.

 The future is uncertain.
 When we conceive of our strategy we include risks, uncertainties and assumptions.
 We do not conceive a single view of the future, a mythical single “destination”.
 Rather we conceive of a journey to potential destinations and uncertainties along the way.
 This is an approach that reflects how Executives actually think.